Ayahuasca Ceremony in Peru | Information & Travel guide

 After the initial preparations, presentations can take place.
 If you are planning a trip to Peru, it is a good idea to find out about the different retreats available.

 The start of the ceremony begins in silence, although this may depend on the Shaman.
 Some choose to sing and bring a welcoming atmosphere to the participants.
-Keep in mind that any song is not allowed, if not medicine songs or Icaros from the Amazon jungle.
+Keep in mind that any song is not allowed, only medicine songs or Icaros from the Amazon jungle.
 The healer may choose to speak with each participant about the intention he seeks to cultivate, the dosage, or other recommendations for a pleasant experience.
 He then calls each participant to have a cup of Ayahuasca.
 The healer also drinks a cup after each participant has received a cup of Ayahuasca.
 The ceremony takes place with the lights off and when the medicine begins to take effect, that is when the healer begins to sing.
 The songs take place throughout the ceremony and are loaded with an intention.
 The songs can be accompanied by drums and other instruments.

 The beginning of a ceremony can be an unsettling time.
 As each participant’s consciousness expands, symptoms of dizziness and malaise may appear.
 Physical purging or vomiting is usually more frequent during the start of the ceremony.
 The purge is considered a cleansing process where the experience is a metaphysical equivalent where you expel all those trapped feelings and traumas.